 Take the show on the road

 As of this June, over half (56 percent) of the adult American population owns a smart phone.
 And nearly three quarters (72 percent) of all online adults are on social networking sites like Twitter and Facebook.
 Kelly Clay, a contributor at Forbes, explains that, before, loyalty programs would see customers as three different people – one in store, one online, and one on a mobile device.
 Clay writes, “Without this integration of in-store, mobile, and online … the customer really has no incentive for returning to a website more often than absolutely necessary.”

-Instead, consumer experience experts suggest bringing special offers to each medium, fueled by engagement, rather than just point-of-purchase rewards.
+Instead, consumer experience experts suggest bringing special offers to each medium, fueled by engagement, rather than just point-of-purchase rewards to aid with customer experience management.
 Ways to do this could be through writing reviews, Tweeting about their customer experience, or offering discounts/rewards points for mobile users.

 Remember that customer is king when it comes to retail.
 We want to turn customers into brand advocates, and a great way to do that is through loyalty programs.
 If you or your company has a great loyalty program tip, let us know on Twitter at @retailbound or on Facebook at www.facebook.com/retailbound

 Leave a Comment